awslabs/seed-farmer/docs/source/module_development.md

       commands:
       - echo "Destroy successful"
 build_type: BUILD_GENERAL1_LARGE
+publishGenericEnvVariables: true
 ```

 The deployspec is broken into 2 major areas of focus: `deploy `and `destroy`.
 Each of these areas have 4 distinct phases in which commands can be executed (ex. installing supporting libraries, setting environment variables, etc.)  It is in these sections that AWS CodeSeeder makes calls to deploy/destroy on the modules' behalf.
 The example below will highlight.

+### Deployspec Parameters of Interest
+There are two parameters at the root level of importance:
+- `build_type`
+- `publishGenericEnvVariables`

 The parameter `build_type` allows module developers to choose the size of the compute instance AWS CodeSeeder will leverage as defined [HERE](https://docs.aws.amazon.com/codebuild/latest/userguide/build-env-ref-compute-types.html).
 This parameter is defaulted to `BUILD_GENERAL1_SMALL`